sailtexas/hello-world/README.md

 # hello-world
 Sagan was right, I am already old but not yet young.
-I'll settle for the middle.And coffe.Lots of coffee.
+I'll settle for the middle.And coffee.Lots of coffee.